 Bedrooms come with delicious linen and lashings of peace as standard.
 Notch the window ajar and be lulled to sleep by the wind through the trees and woken by the breakfast call of the gulls.

 On the ground floor there are two delectable bedrooms that share a Jack-and-Jill bathroom with separate shower and bath.
 Upstairs, the master comes with en-suite shower room and views of the glinting sea.
 Another bright and airy room features two singles and a bunk bed.

 Along the landing is a bedroom with kingsize bed and there’s a bunk room at the end of the house; these bedrooms share a family shower room.

-With 2 acres of woodland and large lawns to explore, Landmark offers an adventure for children of all ages.
-If the weather fails to impress, head indoors and take advantage of the games room for a table tennis tournament.
+Landmark offers an adventure for children of all ages.
+If the weather fails to impress for you to be able to explore outside, head indoors and take advantage of the games room for a table tennis tournament.

 For the smaller members of the family we supply a cot and high chair, plus a selection of toys, books and DVDs.